psycopg/psycopg2/doc/src/install.rst

 has become the only way to install the binary package.

-If you are using psycopg 2.7 and you want to disable the use of wheel binary packages, relying on the system system libraries available on your client, you can use the :command:`pip` |--no-binary option|__, e.g.:
+If you are using psycopg 2.7 and you want to disable the use of wheel binary packages, relying on the system libraries available on your client, you can use the :command:`pip` |--no-binary option|__, e.g.:

 .. code-block:: console